 Once your doctor recommends a laparoscopy, you will be told about the procedure in detail.
 You may have to prepare for the surgery in advance..
 You will be told not to eat for at least 8 to 10 hours before the surgery.
 The procedure is performed under general anaesthesia.
 Before the procedure begins, you will be put on an IV will through which various medicines will get administered.

 In addition, your doctor may inject some dye from the cervix to check for any kind of blockages in the fallopian tubes.
-Your fallopian tubes are likely to be examined as well to rule out the probability of an ectopic pregnancy.
+Your fallopian tubes are likely to be examined as well.

 The laparoscopic procedure is performed under the effect of general anaesthesia, which means you will not feel anything during the entire procedure.
-However, once the effect of anaesthesia subsides after the surgical procedure is over, you may feel sore at the site of the incision.
-In case your doctor removes tissue for biopsy, then your stomach may feel tender too.
+However, once the effect of anaesthesia subsides after the surgical procedure is over, you may feel sore at the incision site.
+If your doctor removes tissue for biopsy, then the area it was removed from may feel tender too.
 Because of the carbon dioxide in your abdominal region, you may feel bloated and may experience pain around your shoulders.
 Your throat may also pain due to the tube that will have been inserted into your throat to facilitate your breathing during the procedure.
-These are very common things that you may experience after the surgery , which will subside in a few days.
+These are very common things you may experience after the surgery, which will subside in a few days.

 - Pus or intense pain at the site of the incision.

 - Fever, which is 101 or higher.

 In case a tissue is extracted during laparoscopy, it will be given for further tests.
 Just like any surgical procedure, there are some risks and side effects associated with laparoscopy.
 Out of 100, 1 or 2 women, on average, may develop some or the other kind of complication after laparoscopy.
 Here are some commonly experienced surgery complications:

 - Irritation of skin at the incision site

 - Bladder injury

 - The occurrence of hematomas in the abdominal walls